 Construction Debris, Drywall, Lumber Acceptance

-Our construction roll-off accepts the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-This material is sorted at the Thornton transfer station to maximize recovery — contractors on steady jobs often set up commercial recurring hauling agreements here.
-For additional material-stream tips, consult the EPA construction debris recycling guidance regarding your container.
+Our construction roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
+These loads are sorted at the Thornton transfer station to maximize recovery — contractors on rolling projects often set up commercial recurring hauling agreements for consistency.
+Please consult EPA construction debris recycling guidance for more information regarding material streams.

 • Framing lumber and offcuts